nexmo-se/vcr-react-express-monorepo-identity-insights/README.md

    - Ran `vcr init` and created a new app named `vcr-react-frontend`.
 4. In the `backend` directory:
    - Ran `vcr init` and created a new app named `vcr-react-backend`.
-   - Chose "Starter App" as the VCR application template.